-Iranians will give gifts at various social occasions, such as turning from a trip or to mark the achievement of a major personal or business success.
+Iranians will give gifts on various social occasions, such as turning from a trip or to mark the achievement of a major personal or business success.
 On birthdays sweets and cakes are brought to the office, but gifts are not expected.
 On No Ruz, the Iranian New Year, monetary gifts, new banknotes, or gold coins, are usually given to servants or other service providers.
 If invited to an Iranian house, one ought to bring flowers or pastries for the hosts.
-Two general pointers In gift-giving Include gifts should be elegantly wrapped, most shops offer this service; and, when received, gifts are not usually opened, and in fact can be left on a table and not mentioned.
-Lastly, no matter what you have brought to be in accordance with taarof remember to apologize for the gifts total Inadequacy.
+Two general pointers In gift-giving Include that gifts should be elegantly wrapped, most shops offer this service; and, when received, gifts are not usually opened, and in fact can be left on a table and not mentioned.
+Lastly, no matter what you have brought to be in accordance with taarof remember to apologize for the gift's total Inadequacy.

 Iranian businessmen are warm, friendly, hospitable, and very formal.
 When Interacting with Iranians, one must pay attention to gestures, expressions, and socially acceptable behavior.
 Knowing some tips on social etiquette In Iran will improve your relationship with partners.
 To better understand Business Culture in Iran, It is wise to pay attention to some Iranian customs and acceptable social behavior.

 Visiting Important guests are always seated at the head of a room or a table and will be first-served, but social etiquette deems refusal of these honors and pressing them on to another person, but it is expected to be insisted and later it is accepted by the guest.
 So again, don't be fooled by their display of regret or share of receiving attention, IL Is expected!